 Not being open leads your spouse to become angry and frustrated.
 That often leads to contempt and criticism: both of which are highly corrosive in a marriage.
 It leaves the other spouse feeling disrespected and erodes a sense of us, creating two “me” spouses.

 Ephesians 5:28 says “Husbands love their wives as their own bodies”.
 This really puts the husband under obligation to serve his wife’s needs as much as his own.
-When you do a good job of receiving influence, you’re signalling your wife that you’re recognizing here presence, worth, feelings and opinions.
+When you do a good job of receiving influence, you’re signaling your wife that you’re recognizing here presence, worth, feelings, and opinions.